Welcome to our Coleman WeatherMaster 6 person tent review!

 Check out our review of the Elite WeatherMaster 6 Person tent.

 If your first impression of the WeatherMaster 6 tent is that it’s spacious, then you’d be totally right.
 This tent offers lots of space for campers and their gear and the room divider gives users some privacy inside the tent.

 The primary tent floor dimensions measure at 11’ x 9’, providing you with a living space of 99 square feet.
 Factoring in the 6’ 8” center height, you’ll end up with plenty of space for six adults.

 Is this a good tent for six people?

-The main floor dimensions of the Coleman WeatherMaster are 11’ x 9’, which provides you with a living area of 99 square feet.
-When you also consider the 6’ 8” center height and the 9’ x 6’ screen room, you’ll end up with plenty of room for six adults to sleep comfortably.
+The main floor dimensions of the Coleman WeatherMaster tent are 11’ x 9’, which provides you with a living area of 99 square feet.
+When you also consider the 6’ 8” center height of this tent and the 9’ x 6’ screen room, you’ll end up with plenty of room for six adults to sleep comfortably.

 In fact, this roomy tent can fit 2 queen-size airbeds with extra room to spare, so you can also store some weather-sensitive gear inside.